austinpendleton/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
 This is the first oppurtunity we had to work with databases and deploy applications on a remote machine.
 We have included routes for both a users section and a clothing items section for our app.
-We created schemas and incorporated error handling throughout our controllers to improve user/dev experience throughtout this process.
+We created schemas and incorporated error handling throughout our controllers to improve user/dev experience throughout this process.

 In future updates we plan to create a server with an API and user authorization.